peerdavid/social-neural-network/README.md

 ## Results
-After the network was trained, we measured the f1-score using images from [#Imagenet (2017)](Imagenet-2017).
+After the network was trained, we measured the f1-score for the test and validation set.
 The validation f1-score is about 0.60 and the test f1-score is 0.72.
 One hypothesis why the validation f1-score is lower than the test f1-score is, that lots of images of the validation set are invalid tagged and therefore the network could only guess for those invalid images.
 The test set does not contain invalid labeled images and therefore the f1-score is higher.

-If this hypothesis is true it should be possible to filter invalid images of the training set created from social networks with neural networks that are trained with the same dataset.
-To check the hypothesis we decided to train the network a second time (referred to as generation 1) only on those images, that are correctly classified by generation 0 (all other images are invalid tagged with a probability of 70%).
+If this hypothesis is true it should be possible to train a CNN with images from social networks and use the same model to filter invalid tagged images of the dataset.To check if this is possible we decided to train the network a second time (referred to as generation 1) only on those images, that are correctly classified by generation 0 (all other images are invalid tagged with a probability of 70%).
 The idea is that generation 0 writes a list of all invalid images of the training set into an *experience file* and generation 1 does not use those images during training. *Note: Generation 0 always filters the validation fold of the dataset (never the training folds).
-So after the network is trained on all k-folds, the whole dataset is filtered and generation
-1 can be trained.*
+So after the network is trained on all k-folds, the whole dataset is filtered and generation 1 can be trained.*

 If the test score is almost the same for generation 1 we can conclude, that the first network trained with all images is able to filter invalid images from the training set although it was